Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 A waterfall is a legal term that describes how profits are distributed within a partnership, corporation, or limited liability company (LLC).
 In essence, the accumulated capital gains are allocated following a tiered arrangement that cascades sequentially, giving rise to the term “waterfall.”

-When it comes to private real estate individual properties and funds, the interested parties in the waterfall are the investors and the sponsor.
+When it comes to private real estate individual properties and funds, the interested parties in the waterfall are the investors and the sponsors.

 If the legal structure is a limited partnership, the sponsor is the general partner, and the investors are limited partners.
 If it’s an LLC, the sponsor is the managing member, and the investors are called members.